sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 Om peace peace peace"  <br>

 - "Weak people take revenge; Strong people forgive; Intelligent people ignore"

-- "A person who forgives is a great human being; A person who seeks for forgiveness is an even greater human being"

 - "The venue of the meeting is as important as the content of the meeting" -- Overheard at Duffield atrium at Cornell University